Meadows in Adams County, Idaho — The American West (Mountains)

 Erected by Idaho Historical Society.
 (Marker Number 183.)

 Location.
 44° 57.321′ N, 116° 13.481′ W. Marker is in Meadows, Idaho, in Adams County.
 Marker is on State Highway 55 at milepost 153, half a mile west of Woodland Road, on the right when traveling east.
-Touch for map.
-Marker is located near the turnoff for Packer John's Cabin State Park.
+Marker is located near the turnoff for Packer Touch for map.
 Marker is in this post office area: New Meadows ID 83654, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 7 miles of this marker, measured as the crow flies.
-A different marker also named Packer John's Cabin (within shouting distance of this marker); J. I. Morgan, Inc. The CCC Worker (approx. 6˝ miles away); The Idaho Forest (approx. 6˝ miles away); Sloan's Point Lookout (approx. 6˝ miles away); McCall City Jail (approx. 7 miles away).
+A different marker also named Packer John's Cabin (within shouting distance of this marker); J. I. Morgan, Inc. (approx. 3.3 miles away); The CCC Worker (approx. 6½ miles away); The Idaho Forest (approx. 6½ miles away); Sloan's Point Lookout (approx. 6½ miles away); McCall City Jail (approx. 7 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 12, 2009, by Rebecca Maxwell of Boise, Idaho.
-This page has been viewed 1,046 times since then and 7 times this year.
+It was originally submitted on October 12, 2009, by Rebecca Maxwell of Boise, Idaho.
+This page has been viewed 1,103 times since then and 18 times this year.
 Last updated on November 14, 2010, by Bryan R. Bauer of Kearns, Ut 84118.
 Photos: 1, 2. submitted on October 12, 2009, by Rebecca Maxwell of Boise, Idaho. • Craig Swain was the editor who published this page.